sls1j/open-running-fuel/running-gel.md

 |cream of tartar|2g|

 ## Directions:
-**Microwave:**
+**Equipment**
+- A bulk scale that measure in grams
+- A small scale that with accuracies in .01 grams.
+- A 1 quart (1 liter) microwavable dish
+- A small container for measuring the electrolytes
+- A wisk or string instrement
+- A microwave or stove top

+## Directions
-1. Weigh dry ingredients and combine into a 2 quart microwave-able bowl.
+1. Weigh dry ingredients and combine into a 1-2 (1-2 liter) quart microwave-able bowl.
 It is important to measure the electrolytes accurately as an overdose of these could have serious health consequences.
 It is Suggested to used a scale accurate to the 0.01 grams.
 2. Add water and mix with spoon.
-3. Place in microwave and cook on high for 2 minutes and stir.
-Continue to cook for 2 minutes until boiling and all maltodextrine has disolved.
-The consistence of the gel should be smooth and syrupy.
+3. Heat until ingredients disolved and clear
+   - In microwave cook until boiling, stir every 2 minutes.
+   - On stovetop cook on medium hight stir continuely
+5. Add flavoring if desired: lemon juice, orange, vanilla, mapline, drink packet.
+Only need a small amount
-4. Let cool (will turn milky white in fridge)
+5. Let cool (will turn milky white in fridge)
-5. Put into container.
+6. Put into container.
    - helpful equipment
        - 3.5oz (125ml) pouch will fit 3 servings.
 See - https://www.amazon.com/dp/B0D21WPLCK?ref=ppx_yo2ov_dt_b_fed_asin_title
        - Syringe 150ml - https://www.amazon.com/dp/B08JPWB7RK?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1
    - using syringe put 110ml into the pouch.

-**Customizations:**
-A flavoring agent can also be added.
-Perhaps a flavoring packet, lemon juice, orange juice, vanilla, etc.

 ## Per serving nutrional
 Servings: 24